 Religious Observance Policy

 Golden Gate University is a secular institution that values a diversity of religious expression.
 Planning for academic and extracurricular activities should be done with sensitivity to the diverse religious commitments of the community and an awareness of religious holidays.
+Scheduling large-scale, one-time academic or extra-curricular events on a religious holiday should be avoided whenever possible.

 Faculty are expected to be mindful of potential conflicts with religious observances and should make reasonable accommodations when students' religious practices conflict with their academic responsibilities.